-36. Within the last five years, has the proposed CONTRACTOR, and/or have any of the proposed subcontractors, the subject of a complaint filed with the Contractor's State License Board (CSLB)?
+36. Within the last five years, has the proposed CONTRACTOR, and/or have any of the proposed subcontractors, be the subject of a complaint filed with the Contractor's State License Board (CSLB)?
 Yes ⊠ No If yes, explain: N/A 37.
-Within the last five years, has the proposed CONTRACTOR, and/or have any of the proposed subcontractors, had a revocation or suspension of a CONTRACTOR's License?
+Within the last five years, has t revocation or suspension of a C ars, has the proposed CONTRACTOR, and/or have any of the proposed subcontractors, had a on of a CONTRACTOR's License?
 Yes ⊠ No If yes, explain: N/A 38.
 List three local references that would be familiar with your previous construction project: Bob McElroy, The Alpha Project, 619-542-1877 Kevin McCook, Shea Properties, 858-526-6655 Bill Ostrem, Black Mountain Ranch, 619-421-0127